gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

 ![UTF-8 format](import-csv-2.jpg)

+If creating a CSV file using Python, use the `utf-8-sig` encoding.

 ## Import steps

+!!! note "Suggestion"
+    Before attempting to import all of your data, create a test CSV file that contains only two or three rows of CSV data.
+Use this file to perform all the steps on this page.
+Only import a file containing all of your data after achieving success with the test file.

 To import from a CSV file, click **AvantImport** in Omeka's left admin menu.
 The first pages of a two-step series will appear.